-LA Council advances hotel worker protection measure - NewsBreak
+LA Council Advances Hotel Worker Protection Measure - NewsBreak

-The Los Angeles City Council Tuesday tentatively adopted an ordinance that would require hotels to provide workers with personal-security devices to protect them from violent or threatening hotel guests while also extending minimum wage requirements to smaller hotels.
+LOS ANGELES (CNS) - The Los Angeles City Council Tuesday tentatively adopted an ordinance that would require hotels to provide workers with personal- security devices to protect them from violent or threatening hotel guests while also extending minimum wage requirements to smaller hotels.

 The "Workplace Security, Workload, Wage and Retention Measures for Hotel Workers" measure would require hotels to supply their workers with personal security "panic button" devices.
 Hotels with more than 45 rooms would also have to pay wage premiums when giving workloads that exceed specified limits and to get written consent from workers who work more than 10 hours a day.
 Exemptions would be given to hotels that demonstrate economic hardship.